emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 [^jqshowoff]: You could just look at the Swagger UI, which shows these descriptions.
 But I said I was going to use
     {{page.curl}} and {{page.jq}}.
 I'm committed.

+[^threading]: This raises very interesting questions like: "How does Spring's Caching Interceptor handle cache updates from multiple threads?".
+That's outside of the scope of this
+    post, however -- so I'm just going to "trust Spring" on this one.
 <!---@formatter:on--->